-The impact on borrowers' financial performance of post COVID-19 pandemic headwinds and the macroeconomic impacts of the Ukraine conflict, seeing increased cost inflation, energy inflation and interest rate rises on the financial performance of borrowers within the Bank's lending portfolios, is captured within the quantitative assessment determined within the Bank's IFRS 9 model, since it is taken into account within the macro-economic scenarios used to determine the probability weighted ECL, as well as in the lifetime PiT PDs at reporting date used to determine SICR by comparing the magnitude of the difference between the corresponding reporting date implied rating and the origination date implied rating.
+The impact on borrowers' financial performance of post COVID-19 pandemic headwinds and the macroeconomic impacts of the Ukraine-Russia and Israel-Gaza conflicts, seeing increased cost inflation, energy inflation and interest rate rises on the financial performance of borrowers within the Bank's lending portfolios, is captured within the quantitative assessment determined within the Bank's IFRS 9 model, since it is taken into account within the macro-economic scenarios used to determine the probability weighted ECL, as well as in the lifetime PiT PDs at reporting date used to determine SICR by comparing the magnitude of the difference between the corresponding reporting date implied rating and the origination date implied rating.

 The Bank exercises a degree of caution in respect of determining whether a significant increase in credit risk has occurred since origination.
-In this respect, management has introduced certain caps/notch downgrades to the implied ratings assigned to borrowers within the International Corporate portfolio that have undergone significant restructuring to reflect an increased level of credit risk since origination.
+In this respect, management has introduced certain caps/notch downgrades to the implied ratings assigned to borrowers within the International Corporate Lending portfolio that have undergone significant restructuring to reflect an increased level of credit risk since origination.
 Notch downgrades were also applied to exposures that have qualitatively been considered 'under surveillance', due to management's concerns that credit losses may potentially be incurred in the future.

-As described in more detail in section 1.5 of the financial statements, the staging criteria applied in respect of exposures classified within the Dutch Mortgage portfolio are based on credit deterioration indicators such as delinquency levels, forbearance activity and changes in PDs modelled by an external vendor on the basis of forecasted macro-economic scenarios which are revised to reflect the elevated level of economic uncertainty driven by the outbreak of the pandemic and the military conflict between Russia and Ukraine, as explained in more detail in Note 2.2.7 - 'Current Conditions and Forward-looking information incorporated in the ECL model'.
-In this regard, the staging criteria are still deemed to be appropriate, with the impact of the pandemic on the credit risk profile of the Dutch Mortgage portfolio being captured in the modelling of PDs.
-The Dutch and Belgian Mortgage portfolio were not subject to COVID-19 relief measures in the form of the moratoria.
+As described in more detail in section 1.5 of the financial statements, the staging criteria applied in respect of exposures classified within the Dutch Mortgage portfolio are based on credit deterioration indicators such as delinquency levels, forbearance activity and changes in PDs modelled by an external vendor on the basis of forecasted macro-economic scenarios which are revised to reflect the elevated level of economic uncertainty driven by the military conflict between Russia and Ukraine and between Israel and Hamas and the high interest rates as explained in more detail in Note 2.2.7 - 'Current Conditions and Forward-looking information incorporated in the ECL model'.
+In this regard, the staging criteria are still deemed to be appropriate, with the impact of these conflicts on the credit risk profile of the Dutch Mortgage portfolio being captured in the modelling of PDs.
+Through climate-adjusted scenarios and a statistical model sourced from an external vendor the Bank estimates the climate-adjusted credit loss allowances of its exposures classified within Dutch Mortgages portfolio.